nothingheremovealong/phabricator/README.md

 # Create a Phabricator server pool

-This scripts tries its darndest to automate the process of setting up a Phabricator server on Google's Compute Engine.
+This script tries its darndest to automate the process of setting up a Phabricator server on Google's Compute Engine.

 Things that aren't automated: